-Base Coat: If no priming is required, apply a base coat of Kreidezeit Lime Wall Finish (smooth) at 1 mm thick with a Pavan 846/I stainless steel laying on trowel.
+Backing Coat: If no priming is required, apply a base coat of Kreidezeit Lime Wall Finish (smooth) at 1 mm thick with a Pavan 846/I stainless steel laying on trowel or similar.
 This coat can be coloured for different veining and marbling effects.
 Trowel flat, leaving the texture you want to show through the subsequent coats of Venetian plaster.
 Leave to dry and harden for at least 3-4 hours.

 Work on a small area at a time, about 0.5 m x 0.5 m maximum.
 Use the edge of the trowel or spatula at a slightly greater angle to the wall, apply in short cross-cross strokes, keeping the edge wet.
 The plaster surface should be kept as flat as possible.
 Continue across the wall until you have completed the first coat.
 To achieve different effects in the final finish, this coat can be partially applied.

-It is possible to finish with a single coat of Venetian Plaster, but for decorative and marble finishes it is often necessary to apply at least one additional coat.
+It is possible to finish with a single coat of Stucco Fine, but for decorative and marble finishes it is often necessary to apply at least one additional coat.

-Optional Additional Venetian Plaster: Apply an additional coat within 1-2 hours.
+Apply an additional coat within 1-2 hours.
 Work in the same way as for the first coat, but hold the trowel or spatula at a slightly greater angle to the wall, so that the edge can be used to fill in any defects or hollows in the first coat.
-Apply with a Pavan 825, a Pavan 816/PIT or a Kreidezeit Japanese 0.3 mm trowel.

-One, two or three coats of Venetian plaster will give sufficient thickness to achieve the three dimensional marbled effect.
+One or two coats of Stucco Fine will give sufficient thickness to achieve the three dimensional marbled effect.
 When you start the final coat, its advisable to start the burnishing process within 30 – 60 minutes of application.
-Test a small area to see if its ready.
-If you burnish too soon, the suction of the trowel or spatula can lift off the final coat of plaster leaving small indents.
-If you burnish too late it will take a lot more effort to get a shine.
+Test a small area to see if its ready (i.e. the plaster doesn’t lift on the trowel due to it not yet being dry).